movementkitchen/website/src/pages/movement-coaching/index.md

 - 5 X one-to-one sessions (60 min each)
 - Post-session action plans
 - Photos and video snippets of movements
-- Short custom made exercise sequences
+- Short custom-made exercise sequences
 - WhatsApp support for your questions and exercise modifications
 - Valid for 8 weeks
 - Price £400